-Publisher’s Note: This month, we are re-sharing posts from our “Literary Mansfield” series, the very first series we did here at 1812Blockhouse.
+Publisher’s Note: This is a post from our “Literary Mansfield” series, the very first series we did here at 1812Blockhouse.
 This initial post was made back in 2016.
 Through this series, 1812Blockhouse looks at Mansfielders, past and present, who have contributed to the world of writing in all of its forms.
 This post, about James Lapine, has been recently updated (see below).

 Many Mansfielders know the story of Louis Bromfield, the creator of Malabar Farm who combined a storied career in writing with a foray into the world of sustainable agriculture.
 Bromfield, a Mansfield native, was the winner of the 1927 Pulitzer Prize in Fiction for his book, Early Autumn.
 We will have occasion to share some stories about him later in this series.